We empower beauty.®

 Before and After Gallery

 A hollow mid-face, the area below the cheekbones and above the “nasolabial” folds (the folds from the corner of the nose to the corner of the mouth) can give you a gaunt drawn look.
-This comes from loss of the baby fat from your cheeks as you age.
+This comes from the loss of the baby fat from your cheeks as you age.
 This area can be rejuvenated with sub-malar implants.
 Sub-malar implants can also help elevate deep nasolabial folds.
 Combined malar-submalar implants will both accentuate your cheekbones and restore youthful fullness to the midface.

 Jaw Angle Implants